HoustonJ2013/Capstone_DL_Object_detection/README.md

 ### Image Quality Check
 Image annotation quality is checked and I randomly selected 40 pictures and put the raw image and annotation image in togglable slides in a [PPT](https://github.com/HoustonJ2013/Capstone_Deep_Learning_Galvanize/blob/master/ppts/QC_Dec_12.pptx).
 Overall the quality of the annotation is very good for this assessement.

-### Pre-processing
+### Does Gray Scale Matter?
 Seismic images only have one value in a pixel, compared to the RGB color scale in the training data sets.
-In this project, I convert the RGB colored images to grayscale images in order to better emulate the seismic images.
+In this project, I used the RGB colored images.
+In the rest of this section, I will assess how much impact of gray image on the performance of Deep Learning using MIT [baseline model](https://github.com/hangzhaomit/semantic-segmentation-pytorch).
 [Gleam algorithm was found to be almost always the top performer for face and object recognition.](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0029740#s3) Gleam method uses standard [gamma correction](https://en.wikipedia.org/wiki/Gamma_correction) on RGB channels, and takes the mean of the corrected RGB channels as grayscale intensity.

   <img src="./pics/gleam_equation.png" width="200" ALIGN="center">  where <img src="./pics/R'.PNG" width="15" ALIGN="center"><img src="./pics/G'.PNG" width="12" ALIGN="center"><img src="./pics/B'.PNG" width="12" ALIGN="center"> are gamma corrected RGB channels.